 Most visitors will find themselves, at one time or another, at Perth’s pedestrian malls at Hay and Murray Streets.
 Here, you will find plenty of restaurants and shops.

-While exploring the pedestrian mall, we recommend taking a walk through London Court, a shopping arcade that has been decked up to look like a street straight out of a Charles Dickens novel.
-On every hour, you can also watch the bells chime at London Court.
+While exploring the pedestrian mall, we recommend taking a walk through London Court, a shopping arcade that has been decked up to look like a street straight out of Elizabethan times.
+It was built in 1937 but will transport you to Tudor England.
+On every hour, you can also watch the bells chime at the blue-faced clock at London Court’s Hay Street Mall entrance.

-Just outside the urban sprawl is Kings Park.
+Just outside the urban sprawl is Kings Park & Botanic Garden.
 This green hilly oasis provides wonderful views of Perth and the Swan River.
 A visit to Kings Park provides a chance to enjoy nature just a stone’s throw away from the hectic pace of the city.

-If you have time, pack a picnic and venture to King’s Park’s Synergy Parkland which has an awesome children’s playground.
+If you have time, pack a picnic and venture to King’s Park’s Synergy Parkland which has an awesome children’s play area, the Arther Fairall Playground.

 An oft-overlooked Perth attraction to visit with kids is SciTech.
 This is Perth’s science centre.
-It has plenty of hands-on exhibits that kids will enjoy and is located close to Watertown Brand Outlet where you can do a spot of shopping.
+SciTech has hands-on exhibits that kids will enjoy and is located close to Watertown Brand Outlet where you can do a spot of shopping.

 Located in South Perth is Perth Zoo.
 Home to a collection of native Australian animals and others from around the world, the Perth Zoo is a convenient place to see kangaroos and marsupials if you haven’t otherwise had the chance to do so on your trip.

 A drive north of Perth is Hillarys Boat Harbour and the Sorrento Quay Boardwalk.
-Here you will find eateries and shops, a sheltered beach and an amusement area.
+Here you will find eateries and shops, and a sheltered beach.

 Nearby is the Aquarium of Western Australia or AQWA, a showcase of the marine life found off the Western Australian coast.
 It is relatively small compared to aquariums like Singapore’s SEA Aquarium or Melbourne’s SEA Life.